Well, we’re going to get a little technical here but we’ll sprinkle in some cute critter photos.

 Eventually we’d like to develop a milkable Dexter/Senepol cross with some Jersey or Guernsey A2 genetics, and possibly add some goats in the rotation as well – we’d love to have a dairy nanny or two in the mix eventually.
 Our animals know us and are comfortable and friendly with us, but wary with strangers.
 We use livestock guardian dogs (LGDs) to help protect the livestock from feral/stray dogs.
 We use minimal pressure, low stress handling methods as prescribed by Bud Williams and Steve Cote.
 The only supplements our sheep receive are Himalayan sea salt and certified organic Fertrell mineral and kelp powder, free choice.
 We occasionally harvest fresh seaweed from local waters, which they enjoy the same day.

 We started beekeeping in 2011, with the removal of a large colony that took up residence in the ARTbarn Gallery wall.
 We now have three active hives of reclaimed local swarm bees and hope to expand to at least five more.
-Local bees are usually partially Africanized hybrids, and while they are more defensive than pure European bees, we find our ladies to be pretty mild mannered when worked respectfully.
+Local Caribbean honeybees are usually partially Africanized hybrids, and while they are more defensive than pure European bees, we find our ladies to be pretty mild mannered when worked respectfully.
 Beekeeping chores are light at this point, with a hive inspection every season or more often if warranted.
 We are fans of Michael Bush and use very low-key, natural (no chemical treatment, conservative production) beekeeping techniques.

 Our management practices for all our livestock follow or exceed all USDA NOP (National Organic Program) and AWA (Animal Welfare Approved) standards for livestock production (due to time and cost constraints, we are not currently certified, but we welcome customers to ask questions about how we meet these standards and visit our farm by appointment).